lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 | $110$        | $01$            |
 | $111$        | $11$            |

-It is easy to check that in this case, the solution to Simon's problem is
+It is easy to check that in this case the solution to Simon's problem is
 $\mathbf{s}=101$.
 Note that $f$ is a 2 to 1 function.
 In general, we can think of $\mathbf{s}$ as a bitmask where $f(\mathbf{x}) = f(\mathbf{x}')$ if and only if $\mathbf{x}$ and $\mathbf{x}'$ differ exactly at the elements masked by